laurells/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword file script displays the lines containing the pattern "root" from the file /etc/passwd

 15-countthatword file script displays the number of lines that contain the pattern "bin" in the file /etc/passwd

+16-whatsnext file script display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd